-- " Physics - " 10th, 11th, or 12th grade standing. - " Successful completion of Biology or Chemistry with a "B-" or higher; or completion of Biology Honors or Chemistry Honors with a "C+" or higher. - Concurrent enrollment in Trigonometry or higher math course is required. - Physics Honors - " 10th, 11th, or 12th grade standing. - " Successful completion of Biology or Chemistry with a "A"; or Biology Honors or Chemistry Honors with a "B" or higher. - " Completion of a Trigonometry based course with a "B" or higher is required. - Conceptual Physics - " 10th, 11th, or 12th grade standing. - " Successful completion of Biology or Biology Honors and Algebra 1. - " SFHS recommends a Chemistry course before a Physics course. - Chemistry - " 10th, 11th, or 12th grade standing. - " Successful completion of Biology or Biology Honors. - " Concurrent enrollment in Algebra 2 or higher level math course is recommended. - Chemistry Honors - " 10th, 11th, or 12th grade standing. - Completion of Biology with an "A" or Biology Honors with a "B" or higher. - Concurrent enrollment in Algebra 2 or higher math course is required. - " The following criteria will be used as qualification for the course: - Satisfactory achievement on the qualifying exam administered by the science department and previous science and math grades. - Contract required. - Exercise Science & Sports Medicine - " 11th or 12th grade standing. - " Completion of Biology and Physical Science requirement. - " Course offering dependent upon enrollment. - Marine Biology - " 11th or 12th grade standing. - " Completion of Biology and Physical Science requirement. - " Course offering dependent upon enrollment. - Environmental Science - " 11th or 12th grade standing. - " Completion of Biology and Physical Science requirement. - " Course offering dependent upon enrollment.
+- Physics - 10th, 11th, or 12th grade standing. - Completion of Biology or Chemistry with a "B-" or higher or Biology Honors or Chemistry Honors with a "C+" or higher. - " Concurrent enrollment in Trigonometry or higher math course is required. - The Science Department recommends a chemistry course before a physics course. - Physics Honors - " 10th, 11th, or 12th grade standing. - " Completion of Biology or Chemistry with an "A" or Biology Honors or Chemistry Honors with a "B" or higher. - Completion of a Trigonometry based course with a "B" or higher is required.

+- Conceptual Physics

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology or Biology Honors and Algebra 1.

+- " The Science Department recommends a chemistry course before a physics course.

+- Chemistry

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology or Biology Honors.

+- " Concurrent enrollment in Algebra 2 or higher level math course is recommended.

+- Chemistry Honors

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology with an "A" or Biology Honors with a "B" or higher.

+- Concurrent enrollment in Algebra 2 or higher math course is required.

+- " The following criteria will be used as qualification for the course:

+- " Satisfactory achievement on the qualifying exam administered by the science department and previous science and math grades.

+- " Contract required.

+- Exercise Science & Sports Medicine

+- 11th or 12th grade standing.

+- " Completion of Biology and Physical Science requirement.

+- " Course offering dependent upon enrollment.

+- Marine Biology

+- " 11th or 12th grade standing.

+- " Completion of Biology and Physical Science requirement.

+- " Course offering dependent upon enrollment.

+- Environmental Science

+- " 11th or 12th grade standing.

+- " Completion of Biology and Physical Science requirement.

+- " Course offering dependent upon enrollment.

+- AP Environmental Science

+- " 11th or 12th grade standing.

+- " Completion of Biology and Chemistry.

+- " Completion of Biology or Chemistry with an "A" or Biology Honors or Chemistry Honors with a "B" or higher.

+- " If the course is overenrolled, priority for available spaces will be given to seniors and based on previous science coursework and grades.

+- Seniors who have taken Biology and Chemistry and who wish to take the class concurrently with Physics may enroll on a space-available basis.
+Summer reading, which reviews biology and chemistry, is required.

+- " Contract required.

+- " Course offering dependent upon adequate enrollment.